Differentially Private and Federated Structure Learning in Bayesian Networks

 \section{CONCLUSION}

 We introduced \method, a federated method for learning linear Gaussian Bayesian networks that addresses privacy and communication challenges.
 By combining sparse, greedy updates with differential privacy, \method achieves accurate structure recovery with low communication overhead.
 Experiments on synthetic and real datasets demonstrate its effectiveness, scalability, and support for participant-level personalization.

+Providing formal convergence guarantees for our proposed algorithms is an interesting direction for future work.
+While non-private PGCD enjoys linear convergence \citep{karimireddy2019Efficient}, extending these guarantees to the differentially private setting introduces significant technical challenges.
+As noted by \citet{mangold}, deriving convergence guarantees for private greedy coordinate descent algorithms with proximal operators remains an open problem.
+Moreover, even in the centralized setting and assuming exact solutions to the subproblems, the convergence of the NOTEARS formulation itself is not fully established: the acyclicity constraint violates the regularity conditions typically required for global convergence guarantees in augmented Lagrangian methods \citep{conv_notears}.\looseness=-1

-In future work, we plan to extend our approach to hybrid Bayesian networks to handle data with both continuous and discrete features.
+In future work, we also plan to extend our approach to hybrid Bayesian networks to handle data with both continuous and discrete features.